JoshuaEagan1/Overdose-Data-Project/README.md

 # Overdose-Data-Project
+---

+This project is meant to display and visualize state level data about overdoses of different types of drugs.
+The data was originally harvested from Healthdata.gov. for technical notes about the database, or to download an updated version, visit (https://catalog.data.gov/dataset/vsrr-provisional-drug-overdose-death-counts-54e35 "data.gov")

 This function takes a state and an indicator, selects *Data.Value* if *Predicted.Value* is not Present or selects *Predicted.Value* if it is present, and returns a dataframe with *Year*, *Month*, and the selected